MicrosoftDocs/cloud-adoption-framework/docs/govern/deployment-acceleration/compliance-processes.md

 ---
-title: "Deployment Acceleration policy compliance processes"
+title: Deployment Acceleration policy compliance processes
-description: Deployment Acceleration policy compliance processes
+description: Learn an approach to creating processes that support a Deployment Management governance discipline in the Cloud Adoption Framework for Azure.
 author: alexbuckgit
 ms.author: abuck
 ms.date: 09/17/2019